About Me

 I am interested in studying the evolutionary impact of structural variation in plant genomes, with particular focus on gene presence/ absence variation and genome duplications.
 My work is broadly motivated by an interest in understanding the combination of neutral and adaptive features that maintain duplicate genes, the role of whole-genome duplication and gene content variation in evolutionary novelty, and using genomics to dissect complex traits and understand the evolutionary history of crop plants.

-I am currently an NSF Plant Genome Postdoctoral Research Fellow at UC Davis working with Dan Kliebenstein and Grey Monroe.
-My project focuses on how gene network topology relates to epistasis.
-Specifically, I am using natural loss-of-function alleles in Arabidopsis thaliana to explore how gene networks may constrain and structure genetic variation to maintain mutational robustness while permitting, and even facilitating, adaptive evolution.
-Additionally, I am also working on pangenome projects and genome evolution across the Brassicaceae.
+Prior to that I was an NSF Plant Genome Postdoctoral Research Fellow at UC Davis working with Dan Kliebenstein and Grey Monroe.
+My project focuses on how gene networks and functional interactions among genes shape genomic variation.
+I used natural loss-of-function alleles in Arabidopsis thaliana as well as gene presence/absence in the glucosinolate pathway across in species across Brassicaceae family to explore how gene networks constrain and structure genetic variation.
+Additionally, I worked on pangenome projects for the hexaploid Camelina sativa and Thlaspi arvense (pennycress).

 I completed my PhD in Horticulture and Ecology, Evolution, and Behavior at Michigan State University with Pat Edger and Bob Van Buren.
 My dissertation work focused on the genomics and genome evolution of allopolyploids with special attention paid to the causes and consequences of subgenome dominance, gene dosage constraints on genome duplications and homoeologous exchanges, and the use phylogenomics to understand the evolution and origin of complex polyploid species.